openfheorg/openfhe-network-examples/raven/README.md

 1. To run the application with `ssl`, the hostnames for the all the new nodes need to be specified in `scripts/authentication/hostnames` file.

+# Cleanup

+To cleanup and shutdown the dockers run `raven/scripts/stop_docker.sh`